-In today’s business, where customer service and information flow are a main priority, having an efficient communication system is of huge importance.
+In today’s business, where customer service and information flow are major priorities, having an efficient communication system is of huge importance.
 Telephones are the main means for interaction with customers and between employees and the choice of the right type of office phone systems can highly improve any business.

 Telephone systems aren’t what they used to be a few years back when it was enough to have a few connected phone lines.
 They have developed into big networks, using digital and Internet based telephony to reduce costs and establish an internal network.